-Each student is considered to be an individual with unique needs and the issues of equality are central to the education provision at Barnwell.
-Support through pastoral system and ethics programme assists students in establishing themselves as valued individuals in our society.
+Each student is considered to be an individual with unique needs and the matters of equity and diversity are central to the education provision at Barnwell.
+Support through our pastoral system, PRIDE curriculum and ethics programme assists students in establishing themselves as valued individuals in our society.
 Support for learning opportunities is provided throughout the school and we constantly refine our curriculum in order to maximise the opportunities for each student.
 The full policy can be obtained from reception or on the website.